IverMartinson/RasterIver/readme.md

 - [x] flag for using CPU instead of GPU
 - [ ] actually acurate FPS cap
 - [ ] make a function to return a pointer to the last SDL_event (or copy it doesnt really matter)
+- [ ] make an option for multiple cameras, or defining a camera.
+I want to be able to write it to a "texture" in menory and have objects use it as their texture